rameshb1402/terraform-modules/aws/iam/iam-user-role/README.md

 }
 ```

-Sample template(policy_template_file) file.
+Sample template(devops_engineer_custom_policy) file.
 File to be placed in "templates/" folder.
 ```
 {
    "Version":"2012-10-17",